- About MSI

 Students will gain expertise and understanding of the social, cultural and economic issues currently faced by coasts and oceans, at regional, national, and international levels, while grounded in foundational knowledge of the marine natural systems.
 Students will be uniquely prepared for employment in a range of public and private settings, and for continued education in graduate school, through the development of interdisciplinary and collaborative problem-solving skills, strong ocean literacy, and hands-on coastal experiences.
 Students may earn either a B.S. or B.A. in Marine Studies through the College of Liberal Arts.

-This degree is currently under development, with anticipated availability in Winter 2020.
+This degree is currently under development.
 If you are an interested student, please be aware that you may not be admitted to a program that is not represented in the current OSU Catalog.
 If you are interested in this degree, keep informed about its development by contacting the Marine Studies Initiative office and asking to be added to the marine studies degree listserv.

 If you are interested in changing to the Marine Studies degree when it becomes available, select another major in the College of Liberal Arts (CLA) that fits your interest in ocean/coastal issues.
 For example, if you are interested in the historical or economic perspectives of marine issues, select History or Economics.
 If you are interested in the ocean/coast from an artistic point of view, Digital Communication, Graphic Design and Art are options.
 CLA also has a Liberal Studies major, which provides cross-training across all of the CLA schools/disciplines.
 CLA academic advisors can walk you through matching your interests with the various CLA majors and the transition to the Marine Studies major.

-If you are interested in the natural sciences, consider one of the following pathways:
+If you are interested in the natural sciences, resource management, or conservation, consider one of the following pathways:

 Ask to be added to the Marine Studies major listserv.
 We will keep you updated on the development of the Marine Studies major and let you know when it is available.
 Contact email@example.com.

 Take classes that fulfill your OSU Baccalaureate (Bacc) Core and/or Liberal Arts Core requirements.
 (See end of document for list of marine-related Bacc Core and Liberal Arts Core courses.)
 Register for the Winter or Spring Term weekend courses at Hatfield Marine Science Center to get you out to the Coast – Intro to Marine Life in the Sea (BI 111) and Intro to Marine Birds & Mammals (FW 113) are two currently (as of 2018/2019) in the OSU course catalog and more are being added.
-Every Fall term, there are one or two U-Engage courses that explore the ocean and coasts plus orient new, first year students to OSU and college life.
 Although not a Bacc Core class, Intro to Marine Biology (BI 150) is great course to learn about marine organisms, their adaptations and environments plus current conservation challenges that threaten marine life.

 Also, if you are starting in a degree program within College of Liberal Arts (CLA), you should take courses to fulfill the requirements for a Bachelor of Science or Bachelor of Arts.
 Links for these and Bacc and Liberal Arts Cores are: